stackscz/re-app/README.md

 ## Testing

-Tests are stored in `tests` folder.
-Run them by executing `npm run test` (you have to have `babel-node` installed globally, `npm install -g babel-cli`).
+Tests are stored in `test` folder.
+Run them by executing `npm run test`.
-You can also run only one test file by running `npm run test:file path/to/test`.
+You can also run only subset of tests by running `npm run test:file -- --grep "test description"`.

 ## Proposed library structure